Guide to the Facts and Figures Report about Materials, Waste and Recycling

 Check out our Frequent Questions page for more information.

 This report breaks down data by materials or products.
 This section discusses the breakdown by material.
 A material is a raw item before it is shaped into something else, such as a piece of leather before it is made into a glove.
-Total MSW generation in 2015 was approximately 262.4 million tons.
+Total MSW generation in 2017 was approximately 267.8 million tons.
 The figure to the right shows the breakdown of MSW generation by material.
 Organic materials such as paper and paperboard, yard trimmings, and food continued to be the largest component of MSW.
-Paper and paperboard accounted for almost 26 percent, and yard trimmings and food accounted for another 28.4 percent.
-Plastics comprised about 13 percent of MSW; rubber, leather and textiles accounted for over 9 percent; and metals made up 9 percent.
-Wood followed at over 6 percent, and glass over 4 percent.
+Paper and paperboard accounted for 25 percent, and yard trimmings and food accounted for another 28.3 percent.
+Plastics comprised 13.2 percent of MSW; rubber, leather and textiles accounted for 9.7 percent; and metals made up 9.4 percent.
+Wood followed at 6.7 percent, and glass 4.2 percent.
 Other and miscellaneous inorganic wastes made up more than 3 percent of the MSW generated in 2015.

 Check out Advancing Sustainable Materials Management: Facts and Figures web page for more information.